estefanialunardi/etl_pipeline_for_a_dance_school/README.md

 ## Extracting available data
 <img src="https://user-images.githubusercontent.com/101064720/169434647-b51bee4e-2508-49c3-9098-656ca5c8274c.jpg" width="300" align="left">

 When the school provided the PDF documents, which were extracted from a free online form builder for school applications, my first action was to take a look in the very first pages of the first document and understand it.
 I realized that, instead of organized tables with information about the students, all data was stored in form-based PDFs.
 It was very look alike a printed document filled by each student separately.
-The main goal of keeping those documents were just records of students inscriptions, with no strategic business intent for that data.
+The main purpose of keeping those documents was to keep records of student's enrollments, with no strategic business intent for that data.

 Therefore, I've proposed a different pipeline for that data, that not only could escalate, enabling larger volumes of data, but also that allowed the school to catalogue, clean, filter, manipulate and analyze all that value informations to find the best business solutions.